Bethamil/ai-workshop/mcp/server/typescript/README.md

 - `echo` - Echo back a message
 - `get_server_info` - Get server information

+### Inspect the Server with MCP Inspector

+1. Install the inspector locally: `npx @modelcontextprotocol/inspector`
+2. Launch the inspector and, in the command input field, enter `node`
+3. Provide the path to your compiled server (`dist/server.js`) in the argument field

+The inspector will spawn the Node.js process and let you explore tools, resources, and responses interactively.

 ## Extending the Server

 ### Adding New Tools